 Let’s have a closer look at the meaning of each word in this phrase:

 Facebook didn’t have a Timeline or a Marketplace when it first launched.
-Whilst Google which launched in the beginning of 2007, did not allow the editing of single cells until 2015.
+Whilst Google which launched at the beginning of 2007, did not allow the editing of single cells until 2015.

 Why do you need MVP in business?